superflexible/TGPuttyLib/README.md

 # TGPuttyLib
-A dynamic link library with Delphi units and C++ bindings based on PuTTY
+A dynamic link library with Delphi and C++ bindings based on PuTTY

 The new TGPuttyLib SFTP Library is a DLL conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.

 It allows developers to transfer files with the highest possible transfer rates.
 Some buffer sizes have been increased to achieve this.

 TGPuttyLib Build 3 is based on PuTTY Release 0.73.
-Ready-to-use classes are currently available for Delphi and Free Pascal.
+Ready-to-use classes are currently available for C++, Delphi and Free Pascal.

-C++ bindings are provided in the files tgputtylib.cpp and tgputtylib.hpp.
+C++ bindings are provided in the files .
 There's a small C++ demo in CPPDemos/Simple.
-So far the C++ bindings are only basic DLL imports, not classes or even a component like the Delphi files.
-But as you can see in the demo, you can absolutely work with this.
-A C++ class and a native C++Builder component will be added later.

 The library is currently available for Windows.
 MacOS and Linux adaptations will follow around the end of 2019.